Rutgers-ESSP/CESL-STEHM-GP/README.md

 The MFILES directory contains the core functions of this code.
 The scripts-KoppEtAl2016 directory contains the scripts using these core functions to generate the analyses described in Kopp et al. (2016).
 The scripts-KempEtAl2018 directory contains the scripts associated with Kemp et al. (2018).
 The scripts-WalkerEtAl2022 directory contains the scripts associated with Walker et al. (2022).
 The scripts-skeleton directory contains a template that can be used for regional applications.

 The master script for these applications is runAnalyzeCESL, which calls various subsidiary scripts.
 Particularly attention should be paid to runSetupHoloceneCovariance, which defines the covariance functions with characterize the different priors, including the hyperparameter bounds used by the optimization code.
 This is the most intellectually challenging part of the exercise, as it is effectively the model specification step.
 Attention should also be paid to runImportCESLDataSets, which imports the data files.

+## Current status

+This code is no longer being actively developed.
+Please see the [PaleoSTeHM project](https://github.com/radical-collaboration/PaleoSTeHM/) for new developments.

+## Acknowledgements

+The development of version 1.0 of this code was supported in part by the US National Science Foundation (grants ARC-1203415), the National Oceanic and Atmospheric Administration (grant NA14OAR4170085) and the New Jersey Sea Grant Consortium.
+Subsequent developmentGP was supported by the National Science Foundation (awards 1458904, 1702587, 1804999, and 2002437).

 ----